 The new BA/MA program is designed to equip future graduates with exceptional cross-cultural understanding, keen analytical capacities, excellent, multi-lingual writing skills, and near-native fluency.

-After successful completion of the UVA BA in French (totaling 30 credit hours), 10 additional graduate courses at the 5000 level are required for the MA (30 credit hours).
-Nine of those courses must be taken in the French department.
-A final MA Exam is also required.
+After successful completion of the UVa BA in French (totaling 30 credit hours), 10 additional graduate courses at the 5000 level are required for the MA (30 credit hours).
+At least 8 of those must be taken in the French department.

 Eligibility and Application Procedures

-Eligibility: French majors in their third year who will have completed at least one 4000-level course by May, and who have at least a 3.5 GPA in the major at the time of application are eligible to apply.
+Eligibility: French majors with at least a 3.5 GPA in the major at the time of application are eligible to apply.

-Applications should be submitted to the Director of Graduate Studies by April 15.
+Applications should be submitted to the Director of Graduate Study by April 15.
+Please include:

-2) Two letters of recommendation from persons familiar with your academic work in advanced French literature and culture courses at UVA.
-These should be sent directly from the recommender to the DGS.
+- Two letters of recommendation from persons familiar with your academic work in advanced French literature and culture courses at UVa.